CleverStack/cleverstack-cli/README.md

 `$: NODE_ENV=local clever repl`

 ```
-Scanning for seed locations...
+richards-mbp:test-jan-2015 richardgustin$ clever repl
-Welcome to CleverStack version 0.0.2
+✔  Welcome to CleverStack  using seed version 1.2.0-rc-2
-Type .commands or .help for a list of commands
+✔  Type .commands or .help for a list of commands

 cleverstack::local> .commands

 .commands   Lists all of the REPL commands
 .help       Alias for .commands
 .h          Alias for .commands
 .modules    List all of the modules within this project
 .models     Lists all models
+.services   Lists all services
 .exit       Exits the CleverStack REPL
 .quit       Alias for .exit
 .q          Alias for .exit
 .history    Show command history

 cleverstack::local> .quit
 ```